temporalio/documentation/blog/2020-10-23-the-making-of-new-user-sdk-tutorials.md

 <img class="docs-image-centered docs-image-max-width-20" src={require('../static/img/docs/templates.png').default} />

-We actually had a repository of code samples for the Go SDK and Java SDK already.
+&nbsp;&nbsp; We actually had a repository of code samples for the Go SDK and Java SDK already.
 And while we desired to see more samples, there were already quite a few of them in each.
 However we discovered that users will likely want to view the source file and relative file path of the code snippet for added context.
 They will also be likely to clone the repo and try to run the sample.
 Shared sample repositories as we discovered tended to have two issues:

 1. While effective, they have more overhead in terms of approachability than that of stand alone repositories that have a single fully working application sample designed to illustrate certain concepts.
 2. When it comes to SDKs in multiple languages and shared repos, it is harder to retain the idiomatic nature of the languages and mirror the functionality of the samples across the different languages than if each sample existed in its own repo.